ucdavis-bioinformatics-training/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF/monday/Expression_Matrix.md

 ### Cell barcode and UMI filtering

 * Cell barcodes
-– Must be on static list of known cell barcode sequences – May be 1 mismatch away from the list if the mismatch occurs at a low- quality position (the barcode is then corrected).
+	* Must be on static list of known cell barcode sequences
+	* May be 1 mismatch away from the list if the mismatch occurs at a low- quality position (the barcode is then corrected).

 * UMIs (Unique Molecular Index)
-–  Must not be a homopolymer, e.g. AAAAAAAAAA
+	*  Must not be a homopolymer, e.g. AAAAAAAAAA
-–  Must not contain N
+	*  Must not contain N
-–  Must not contain bases with base quality < 10
+	*  Must not contain bases with base quality < 10
-–  UMIs that are 1 mismatch away from a higher-count UMI are corrected to that UMI if they share a cell barcode and gene.
+	*  UMIs that are 1 mismatch away from a higher-count UMI are corrected to that UMI if they share a cell barcode and gene.

 ### Marking duplicates

-* Using only the confidently mapped reads with valid barcodes and UMIs, – Correct the UMIs
+* Using only the confidently mapped reads with valid barcodes and UMIs, *Correct the UMIs
 		UMIs are corrected to more abundant UMIs that are one mismatch away in sequence.
-– Record which reads are duplicates of the same RNA molecule – Count only the unique UMIs as unique RNA molecules
+	* Record which reads are duplicates of the same RNA molecule
+	* Count only the unique UMIs as unique RNA molecules
-– These UMI counts form an unfiltered gene-barcode matrix.
+	* These UMI counts form an unfiltered gene-barcode matrix.

 ### Filtering cells (the 10x way)

 * Select barcodes that likely contain cells
-– Sum UMI counts for each barcode
+	* Sum UMI counts for each barcode
-– Select barcodes with total UMI count >10% of the 99th percentile of the expected recovered cells. ( I honestly haven't wrapped my head around this yet. )
+	* Select barcodes with total UMI count >10% of the 99th percentile of the expected recovered cells. ( I honestly haven't wrapped my head around this yet. )
 * Produces a filtered gene-barcode matrix.

 <div class="figure" style="text-align: center">